-``Looking like what has come before'', leveraging the familiar, is therefore expected to be a core strategy to achieve popularity.
-Repetition has long been a central feature of cultural products such as music and poetry \cite{huron2013psychological}, and the trend persists in contemporary popular culture, where new releases are often adaptations, remakes, and remixes of existing works \cite{manovich2007comes}.
-Marvel and DC Comics have been making massively successful movies based on their popular comics, including many sequels, prequels, reboots, and soft reboots.
-The origin story of Spider-man provides an extreme case: it has been re-played in three movies since 2002 --- \emph{Spider-Man} (2002), \emph{The Amazing Spider-Man} (2012) and \emph{Spider-Man: Homecoming} (2017) \cite{spider}.
-Market reception indicates that the audience enjoy such repetitions: currently, the three movies have grossed about \$640 million, \$300 million, and \$340 million respectively (inflation-adjusted) \cite{spider-gross}, among the top 300 highest-grossing movies of all time.
-Out of the 10 highest-grossing movies of 2016, 8 are adaptions, sequels, remakes, or parts of a movie universe \cite{2016film}.
-This number increased to 10 out of 10 in 2017 \cite{2017film}.
-Notably, many such films also follow the typical plots of their genres.
-Film and literary theories have further suggested that most stories can be summarized into a few archetypes and basic elements, such as the Hero's Journey \cite{campbell2008hero}, mythemes \cite{levi1955structural} or Proppian functions \cite{propp2010morphology}.
-In these accounts, every story involves the repetition of classical narrative elements.
-The preference for repetition can be found in political discourse just as well as cultural artifacts: for instance, in Parliament of France during the Revolution, the more novel a speech is, the less likely its combinations are to persist in later speeches \cite{barron2018individuals}.
+These work lead naturally to the idea that successful cultural products leverage the familiar.
+Repetition has long been a central feature of music and poetry~\cite{huron2013psychological}, and the trend persists in contemporary popular culture, where new releases are often adaptations, remakes, and remixes of existing works~\cite{manovich2007comes}.
+Marvel and DC Comics have successful movies based on the familiar characters now decades old, including sequels, prequels, and reboots.
+The origin story of Spider-man provides an extreme case; this single narrative has been re-made, in slightly different forms, in three movies in the last eighteen years: \emph{Spider-Man} (2002), \emph{The Amazing Spider-Man} (2012) and \emph{Spider-Man: Into the Spider-Verse} (2018)~\cite{spider}, and all three movies achieved high recognition.
+In 2021, eight of the ten highest grossing movies were adaptions, sequels, remakes, or parts of a movie universe rather than \emph{de novo} creations~\cite{2021film}; in 2022, nine of ten were.~\cite{2022film}.